best coaches advice

 Use simple strength training to balance out and compliment your running, and potentially prevent some common injuries.
 Things like foot health and strength, strengthening the posterior chain, as well as core and lateral hip work can all pay dividends later in your running season.
 It doesn’t have to be an either/or between running and strength training, nor do you need to spend hours in the gym that take away from your time running.
 Think of using strength training to compliment your running, not detract from it.

-“Don’t count yourself out.”Corrine Malcolm
+“Don’t count yourself out.”Neal Palles

 You have no idea what might happen once you leave the start line.
 You may feel overwhelmed or inadequate standing there, waiting to start.
-You may even have your list of excuses lined up: She’s so much faster than me.
+And you may even have your list of excuses lined up: She’s so much faster than me.
 He won last week’s race.
 Look at gear she has compared to mine.
 I should have gotten more sleep.
 I don’t run well on cold mornings.
 And on and on…

 These thoughts don’t go away once you leave the start line, either.
 They can pop up at any moment when the going gets tough.
 Yet, time and again we’ve seen athletes overcome tremendous odds or fight their way back from seemingly certain defeat.
 The key is that they didn’t count themselves out.
 They didn’t defeat themselves by succumbing to doubt and negative thoughts.
 If you’re on the start line, you’re all in.